 Save time by completing the online visa application and take your receipt to the airport visa office on arrival.
 Show the receipt, pay the cash and you’ll only need to wait 5-10 minutes.

 Have you been to HCMC?
 Are you a lover of Vietnamese food?
 What do you crave from this delicious cuisine?
-We’d love to hear your favourites in the comments below.
+We’d love to hear your favourites.
 Eating and drinking in Ho Chi Minh City: it’s a thing we love….

 For regular #eat #drink #explore #shop & #stay updates subscribe to our shenanigans and receive a heads-up direct to your inbox.
 Don’t worry, only admin sees your email address.